afcarl/procgraph/docs/source/pgdoc.rst

 ``compose``
 ------------------------------------------------------------
 Compose several images in the same canvas.
+You should probably use :ref:`block:grid` in many situations.

 Example configuration: ::